 The nuts ‘n’ bolts of JayC’s Online Training

 I’m not much of a “tech-y” person (and neither are many of my clients), so I aim to keep things as simple as possible while still delivering mind-blowing results.
-I use 3 apps in my online coaching: one each for fitness, nutrition, and communication.
+I use one complete app in my online coaching: fitness workouts, nutrition, and communication.

 Online fitness coaching involves ongoing and continuous support, not just scheduled sessions.
 If a client needs help, they can reach out at any time.
 I see details of every single workout my clients complete (and every one they miss!), and every single meal they eat.

-For my fitness coaching, I use a robust app called Trainerize.
+For my fitness coaching, I use a premium exclusive fitness app.
 My clients receive workouts, log them as they get done, and track their progress.
 I get automatic notifications whenever a client completes a workout (how’s that for accountability?!) and I can easily keep tabs on everyone’s progress.
 I also receive notifications when clients miss scheduled workouts!
 Clients also have the option of saving – or printing out – their workouts as PDFs if they like.

-For my most fitness coaching program, clients get e-mail and text messages (within the Trainerize app) WhatsApp, Viber, or Telegram support for questions they may have, progress check-ins, etc. My clients can also use either Trainerize or any Chat app to send video clips of their exercises so I can check their form.
+For my most fitness coaching program, clients get e-mail and text messages (within the Fitness app) WhatsApp, Viber, or Telegram support for questions they may have, progress check-ins, etc. My clients can also use either my fitness app or any Chat app to send video clips of their exercises so I can check their forms.

 It takes 2 minutes after a workout to enter weights used and reps performed, and 5 minutes to create a food log for the day (less if you eat similar foods every day.)
 That’s a pretty good investment of 7 minutes, if you ask me, especially because your coach can see all your info immediately.